Sigil-Ebook/Sigil/README.md

 Starting with Sigil 2.0.2, the default cmake configuration is to build with Qt6.
 For a while, the latest versions of Sigil can still be built with Qt5 by passing the -DUSE_QT5=1 directive to cmake for the intial configuration.

-For newer Linux systems like Ubuntu 23.04 (and its derivitives), or Arch Linux, or Debian Unstable, you should be able to compile Sigil using repo-provided dependencies.
+For newer Linux systems like Ubuntu 23.04 (and its derivitives), or Arch Linux, or Debian Trixie or Unstable, you should be able to compile Sigil using repo-provided dependencies.
 Instructions for doing so can be found in:

 > [docs/Building_on_Linux.md](./docs/Building_on_Linux.md)

-The Qt6 build documentation is Arch-centric (as that is the distro I've built Sigil on for quite a few years now).
-Apologies to other distros.
-The slight is not intentional.
-Time has simply moved on, and the dependency package naming conventions are no longer familiar to me.
-I'd be happy to host community-supplied build instructions for other distros.
+The Qt6 build documentation strives to provide both Debian- and Arch-based package names.

 For older Linux systems whose software repositories do not provide Qt6.2.3 (or higher), the detailed instructions for building/installing Sigil with Qt5 can be found in: